-- Lunch is served in the parish hall.
+- Location: Lunch is served in the parish hall.
 Entrance is at the side door next to Jubilee House.

 In 1991, Grace member Chris Black initiated community lunches at Grace on Fridays.
 She served eighteen guests.
 This is believed to be the first such offering in Traverse City, and now several churches serve community meals.

 Other churches in Traverse City provide free breakfasts, lunches, and dinners.
 See this schedule for a full list.